Jamie3213/Projects/README.md

 ## Python

-* [Reverse geo-coding](https://github.com/Jamie3213/reverse_geocoding): in this project we use Elasticsearch and Python to encode spatial coordinates with census block level information.
+* [Reverse geo-coding](https://github.com/Jamie3213/reverse_geocoding): in this project we use Elasticsearch to encode spatial coordinates with census block level information.

 * Star Wars API wrapper